geomio/solarYears/readme.md

 2. In terminal of choice navigate to folder of choice for cloning.
 3. Type or paste this into the terminal: git clone https://github.com/geomio/solarYears.git
 4. Navigate to clone destination folder using terminal.
+5. In the terminal type npm install and hit enter, wait for npm to finish installation
-5. To start program In project root folder, using terminal type and enter: npm run start.
+6. To start program In project root folder, using terminal type and enter: npm run start.
-6. Browser window with project should open.
+7. Browser window with project should open.

 ## instructions